-The Company has issued EUR 135,000,000 Rente Plus Notes 3 due 2015 (the "Series 3 Notes").
-The Series 3 Notes are in bearer form and in the denomination of EUR 1,000 per Note.
-The Series 3 Notes are credit linked Notes and the principal amount of the Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant portfolio credit default swap transaction.
+The Company has issued &135,000,000 Rente Plus Notes 3 due 2015 (the "Series 3 Notes").
+The Series 3 Notes are in bearer form and in the denomination of &1,000 per Note.
+The Series 3 Notes are credit linked Notes and the principal amount of the Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant Portfolio Credit Default Swap transaction.
 In respect of the first thirteen credit events the cash settlement amount shall be zero.
-In respect of the fourteenth, fifteenth, and sixteenth credit events the cash settlement amount shall be EUR 45,000,900, EUR 44,999,550, and EUR 44,999,550 respectively.
+In respect of the fourteenth, fifteenth, and sixteenth credit events the cash settlement amount shall be &45,000,900, &44,999,550, and &44,999,550 respectively.
+On 14th May 2014, the Company repurchased &113,000,000 in principal amount of the Series 3 Notes for an aggregate amount of &117,053,804 resulting in a net gain of &4,053,804.

-The Company has issued EUR 60,000,000 Rente Plus Notes 4 due 2015 (the "Series 4 Notes").
-The Series 4 Notes are in bearer form and in the denomination of EUR 1,000 per Note.
-The Notes are credit linked Notes and the principal amount of the Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant portfolio credit default swap transaction.
+The Company has issued &60,000,000 Rente Plus Notes 4 due 2015 (the "Series 4 Notes").
+The Series 4 Notes are in bearer form and in the denomination of &61,000 per Note.
+The Notes are credit linked Notes and the principal amount of the Notes may be reduced from time to time during the term of the Notes following the occurrence of a number of credit related events specified in the relevant Portfolio Credit Default Swap transaction.
 Each Notional Cash Settlement Amount is calculated as: the greater of (a) zero and (b) the product of (i) the relevant reference entity notional amount and (ii) the result of (A) the reference price minus (B) the weighted average final price.
-Cash Settlement Amounts will occur should the aggregate Notional Cash Settlement Amounts exceed the Threshold Amount of EUR 274,285,714, the Cash Settlement Amount being calculated as the excess of the aggregate Notional Cash Settlement Amounts over the Threshold Amount.
-The maximum aggregate Cash Settlement Amount is EUR 60,000,000.00.
+Cash Settlement Amounts will occur should the aggregate Notional Cash Settlement Amounts exceed the Threshold Amount of &6274,285,714, the Cash Settlement Amount being calculated as the excess of the aggregate Notional Cash Settlement Amounts over the Threshold Amount.
+The maximum aggregate Cash Settlement Amount is &60,000,000.00.
+On 14th May 2014, the Company repurchased &647,000,000 in principal amount of the Series 3 Notes for an aggregate amount of &650,739,638 resulting in a net gain of &63,739,638.